WordPress/gutenberg/docs/getting-started/devenv/nodejs-development-tools.md

 ```

 2. Quit and restart the terminal.
-3. Run `nvm install lts` in the terminal to install the latest [LTS](https://nodejs.dev/en/about/releases/) (Long Term Support) version of Node.js.
+3. Run `nvm install --lts` in the terminal to install the latest [LTS](https://nodejs.dev/en/about/releases/) (Long Term Support) version of Node.js.
 4. Run `node -v` and `npm -v` in the terminal to verify the installed `node` and `npm` versions.

 If needed, you can also install specific versions of `node`.
 For example, install version 18 by running `nvm install 18`, and switch between different versions by running `nvm use [version-number]`.
 See the `nvm` [usage guide](https://github.com/nvm-sh/nvm#usage) for more details.

 Some projects, like Gutenberg, include an [`.nvmrc`](https://github.com/WordPress/gutenberg/blob/trunk/.nvmrc) file which specifies the version of `node` that should be used.
 In this case, running `nvm use` will automatically select the correct version.
 If the version is not yet installed, you will get an error that tells you what version needs to be added.
 Run `nvm install [version-number]` followed by `nvm use`.

-## Windows or alternative installs
+## Node.js installation on Windows and others

 You can [download a Node.js installer](https://nodejs.org/en/download/) directly from the main Node.js website.
 The latest version is recommended.
 Installers are available for Windows and Mac, and binaries are available for Linux.